If the earth was a single state, Istanbul would be its capital.”- Napoleon Bonaparte

 You can read the full interview with Julia here:

 All the apartments are within historic buildings boasting high ceilings, large windows and atmospheric original features, yet renovated for stylish modern living and furnished for comfort.

 The interiors below are quite typical of the apartments.

 When you travel to a big city like Istanbul where there is so much to see and do, you need to plan your trip and organize it well.
 You can visit the historical places and sights of the city and discover Istanbul’s most attractive corners in a few days if you have a good plan.
 Istanbul.com is a useful website to help when you sit down to prepare your plan.

-If you want some suggestions of things to during your stay it’s always a good idea to ask someone who lives there.
+If you want some suggestions of things to do during your stay it’s always a good idea to ask someone who lives there.
 Here are Julia’s 5 favourite things to do in Istanbul.

 * Jump on a ferry across the Bosphorus with little or no plan for the other side.

 * Share a sunset drink on the Petraki Place rooftop, to the sound of the muezzins across the city calling for prayer.